jbunke/deltascript/docs/glossary.md

 ## U

+### Ubiquitous function

+A function whose inclusion in the [standard library](./std-lib.md) is justified by its fundamental importance and abundance of use cases.

 ### Under the hood

 Describes behaviour of a *DeltaScript* language implementation (compiler or interpreter) that may not be apparent from the syntax of the language.